-An IPG brings together autistic children (novice players) and competent peer partners (expert players) who are led by a qualified adult facilitator (IPG Guide).
+An IPG brings together autistic and neurotypical children in small groups led by a qualified adult facilitator (IPG Guide).
 Each IPG is individualized as a part of a child’s education/therapy program.
-Using sensitive assessments, IPG sessions are tailored to children’s unique interests, abilities, and needs within a specially designed play environment.
+Using sensitive assessments , IPG sessions are tailored to children’s unique interests, abilities, and needs within a specially designed play environment.
 Play activities may include pretending, constructing, movement, interactive games, art, music, drama, video and other creative pursuits.
-Guided participation (a systematic approach inspired by neo-Vygotskian Barabra Rogoff) is used to facilitate mutually engaging experiences that encourage increasing capacities for socialization, communication, play and imagination.
-Gradually novice and expert players mediate their own social play experiences with minimal adult guidance.
+Guided participation (a systematic approach inspired by neo-Vygotskian Barabra Rogoff) is used to facilitate mutually engaging experiences that encourage socialization, communication, play and imagination.
+Gradually the players mediate their own social play experiences with minimal adult guidance.

 Who may participate in an IPG program?

 The IPG model was originally developed for preschool- through elementary-aged children (ages 3 to 11 years), and is now being adapted for teens and adults.
-Groups are generally made up of 3 to 5 children, with a higher ratio of expert to novice players.
-Novice players include neurodiverse children representing all abilities across the autism spectrum.
-Expert players include neurotypical peers and siblings who present strong social, communication, and play abilities and express an interest in joining a group.
+Groups are generally made up of 3 to 5 children.
+The players include neurodivergent and neurotypical children (representing diverse ages, abilities and backgrounds) who express an interest in joining a group.